 The Rotation Medical Bioinductive Implant is a bioabsorbable device that provides a layer of collagen over injured tendons.
-This device is indicated for the management and protection of tendon injuries in which there has been no substantial loss of tendon tissue and can be implanted during a the standard open treatment for insertional Achilles tendinopathy.
+This device is indicated for the management and protection of tendon injuries in which there has been no substantial loss of tendon tissue and can be implanted either during mini-open or arthroscopic procedures.
 The device was first evaluated in a preclinical study of 23 sheep that was approved by the Colorado State University Institutional Animal Care and Use Committee.
-The device did not elicit an inflammatory response or a foreign body reaction.
-Histological analysis confirmed the device was completely absorbed after six months with integration of the new tendinous tissue to the underlying host tendon and a fibrocartilagenous transition zone at the tendon-to-bone insertion site.
-Tendon thickness at the implant site increased by approximately 2.5 millimeters due to induction of new tendinous tissue and remained stable one year after surgery.
+The device did not elicit an inflammatory response or a foreign body reaction and histological analyses confirmed the device was completely absorbed after six months with integration of the new tendinous tissue to the underlying host tendon and a fibrocartilagenous transition zone at the tendon-to-bone insertion site.
+Tendon thickness at the implant site increased by approximately 2.5 millimeters due to induction of new tendinous tissue and remained stable one year after surgery.12